uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ## 2 Exploratory Data Analysis

-In this section, most of factors attaches a bar chart indicating the distribution of the new bike sharing system in London.
+In this section, there are various factors contributing to the changes in sharing bike usage.
+To manage these data properly, bar charts are made to do basical analysis.
 In order to achieve the goals of analysing the influencial factors on the new bike share distribution, applying the process of Exploratory Data Analysis (EDA) is a way to develop a better understanding of this dataset and promote the project.

 **(Hoping there will be more discription and introduction)**